hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/0200-syntax.md

 # ECL SYNTAX

 ECL syntax is characterized by its English-like readability and declarative nature.
-Developers use ECL to define data transformation workflows by specifying operations on datasets.
-ECL scripts consist of modules and functions that manipulate data through a sequence of transformations, including filters, joins, sorts, and aggregations.
-ECL's unique feature is its ability to optimize and parallelize these transformations across distributed computing resources, making it well-suited for big data processing tasks.
+Developers use it to define data transformation workflows by specifying operations on datasets.
+ECL scripts can consist of modules and functions that manipulate data through a sequence of transformations, including filters, joins, sorts, and aggregations.
+One of ECL's unique features is its ability to optimize and parallelize these transformations across distributed computing resources, making it well-suited for big data processing tasks.

 - ECL is not case-sensitive but usually reserved keywords and built-in functions are written in ALL CAPS
 - White space is ignored, allowing formatting for readability as needed